-In a securitisation transaction, the risk of a pool of assets in which the structured entity is investing is passed to investors through particular features of instruments issued like "tranching".
-The degree and extent to which the cash flows of the debt instruments issued are modified to incorporate the exposure to specific risks of the underlying assets varies upon the seniority of tranches.
-Furthermore, more senior tranches are repaid in priority to the more junior ones from collections made on the related pool of assets.

-Under IFRS, such instruments are called "contractually linked instruments".
-Investors holding these types of instruments have the right to payments of principal and interest on the principal amount outstanding only if the issuer generates sufficient cash flows to satisfy any higher-ranking tranches.
+In a securitisation transaction, the risk of a pool of assets in which the securitisation vehicle is investing is transferred to investors using particular structuring methods for the instruments issued.
+The payments under the instruments issued are contractually linked to the payments received on the pool of assets.
+Under IFRS Accounting Standards, such instruments are called "contractually linked instruments".
+Often, the refinancing of the securitisation vehicle is structured in a way that some of the instruments issued are prioritised (senior) for the payment of principal and interest compared to the others (junior).
+This concept is referred to as "tranching".
+Investors holding these types of instruments have the right to payments of principal and interest on the principal amount outstanding only if the issuer generates sufficient cash flows to satisfy any higher-ranking tranches before.

-Accounting-wise, the classification and implicitly the measurement criteria for the holder of these tranches should be assessed by using a "look through" approach.
-This approach looks at the terms of the instrument itself, as well as through to the pool of underlying instruments.
-The assessment considers both the characteristics of these underlying instruments and the tranche's exposure to credit risk relative to the pool of underlying instruments.
+Accounting-wise, the classification and implicitly the measurement criteria for the holder of these tranches (the investor) should be assessed by using a "look through" approach.
+This approach takes not only the terms of the instrument itself into account, but also the characteristics of the pool of underlying assets as well as the tranche's relative exposure to credit risk given its ranking compared to other instruments issued.